This section summarises:

 Registering groups of transmitters

 Unless exempted, transmitters must always be registered as either an individual transmitter or as part of a group of transmitters.
 If two or more transmitters are operated for the purpose of communicating with the same receiver or same group of receivers and they have identical emission characteristics, then those transmitters may be treated as a group in order to simplify the registration process.
 A transmitter may belong to more than one group.

 Groups are defined to help minimise the work associated with the registration process of similar transmitters, for example, subscriber transmitters and multiple transmitters at a hub.
-Subscriber transmitters may be registered as a group.
-A group of devices may have location details consisting of a centre and an associated effective radius that can take into account the distribution of subscriber transmitters.
+Subscriber transmitters may be registered as a group (or one logical device), and in some cases that one logical device may operate in a number of locations called effective mobile locations.
+Lists of effective mobile locations are available from the ACMA.
+An effective mobile location has an associated effective radius which is used to further expand the device boundary to take account of the distribution of subscriber transmitters.
 Mobile and indoor transmitters are exempted from device registration requirements.
 Licensees may decide whether to register receivers based on a risk assessment of the benefits achieved through coordination to manage out-of-band interference.